mcatovic/Automated_NHL_Goal_Light/README.txt

 -----------------------------------------------------------------------------------------

-I hope this tutorial will help you fully.
-If you have any questions feel free to email me at momo2477@live.com If you feel inclined to donate, you can donate by following this link paypal.me/mcatovic
 Thanks and enjoy!

 List of all goals in seconds.
 The absolute max delay can be 62 seconds.
 This program refreshes 2 seconds after NHL.com updates their scores.
 They update their scores every 60 seconds.